Arthur Cabral: Ceará

-Arthur Cabral, born in Campina Grande, Paraíba, Cabral joined Ceará's youth setup in 2014.
+Cabral was born in Campina Grande, Paraíba, Brazil, and joined Ceará's youth setup in 2014.
 He made his first team debut on 22 July 2015, coming on as a late substitute and scoring a last-minute winner in a 2–1 away victory against Tupi, for the year's Copa do Brasil.

 In October 2015, Cabral was loaned to Palmeiras and returned to the youth setup.
 Back to Ceará in the following year, he spent some time in the under-20 squad before being definitely promoted to the first team in the 2017 season.

 Cabral contributed with four goals in 16 matches during the 2017 Campeonato Brasileiro Série B, as his side achieved promotion to Série A. On 7 March 2018, he scored a brace in a 3–0 Campeonato Cearense away win against Ferroviário-CE.

 Palmeiras

 On 30 November 2018, Palmeiras officially signed Cabral for R$ 5,000,000 from Ceará.
-Here, he played three league matches, scoring one goal.
+From there, he played three league matches, scoring one goal.